SciML/ModelingToolkit.jl/docs/src/examples/higher_order.md

 systems.
 These transformations allow for symbolically changing the representation of the model to problems that are easier to numerically solve.
-One simple to demonstrate transformation is the `structural_simplify` with does a lot of tricks, one being the transformation that sends a Nth order ODE to a 1st order ODE.
+One simple to demonstrate transformation is the `structural_simplify`, which does a lot of tricks, one being the transformation that turns an Nth order ODE into N coupled 1st order ODEs.

 To see this, let's define a second order riff on the Lorenz equations.
 We utilize the derivative operator twice here to define the second order: